khoramian/Pentago-with-Deep-Reinforcement-Learning/README.md

 # Pentago with Deep Reinforcement Learning

-This repository contains two main directories and a main file to simulate Pentago environment and solve it with a Deep RL agent called DQN.
+This repository contains two basic directories and a main file to simulate Pentago environment and solve it with a Deep RL agent called DQN.

-## main structure
+## High-level structure

     ├── agent
         ├── Base_Agent.py